jbjorne/CAMDA2015/README.md

 ---------------------------

 ### Dependencies
 The dependencies are listed in `requirements.txt`.
 Except for scikit-learn, other versions of the libraries may also work.
+The specific version 0.16.0 of scikit-learn is required for our extensions to work with it.

 ### Building the Database
 All of the experiments rely on an SQLite database constructed from the ICGC data, so the database needs to be build first.
 The database can also be used for other applications without any need for the rest of the programs.